chirag127/5th-sem-labs/dbms/main.md

 | BOOK_LENDING | (Book_id, Branch_id, Card_No, Date_Out, Due_Date) |
 | LIBRARY_BRANCH | (Branch_id, Branch_Name, Address) |

+Q1.
+Make the primary key to client_no in client_master.

+Ans:

+// answer the above questions in mysql syntax alter table client_master add primary key(client_no);

+Q2.
+Add a new column phone_no in the client_master table.

+Ans:

+// answer the above questions in mysql syntax alter table client_master add phone_no varchar(10);

+Q3.
+Add the not null constraint in the product_master table with the columns description, profit percent , sell price and cost price.

+Ans:

+// answer the above questions in mysql syntax alter table product_master add not null constraint(description, profit_percent, sell_price, cost_price );

+Q4.
+Change the size of client_no field in the client_master table.

+Ans:

+// answer the above questions in mysql syntax alter table client_master modify client_no varchar(10)

+Q5.
+Select product_no, description where profit percent is between 20 and 30 both inclusive.

+Ans:

+// answer the above questions in mysql syntax select product_no, description from product_master where profit_percent between 20 and 30;

+// all answer are

+alter table client_master add primary key(client_no);

 Write SQL queries to :
 1. Retrieve details of all books in the library – id, title, name of publisher, authors, number of copies